randybias/cloudscaling.com/blog/cloud-computing/_posts/2012-04-09-citrix-blows-off-steam-defends-poor-marketing.markdown

 Here's what I said in the GigaOm article[1]:

-<blockquote> The default AWS networking is a flat layer-3 network, which CloudStack can support, but typically does not.
+ The default AWS networking is a flat layer-3 network, which CloudStack can support, but typically does not.
 Much of their value-added functionality (e.g. load balancing, network area translation) disappears when using flat networking.
-Default CloudStack deployments aren’t network compatible with AWS.</blockquote>
+Default CloudStack deployments aren’t network compatible with AWS.